noahbroyles/secsie-conf/README.md

 ```
+You should notice 2 things:
+1. Keys and value assignments are separated by an equals sign with a space ON BOTH SIDES! `key = value`, **NOT** `key=value`.
+That is ugly and lazy.
+This ain't minified JS, son.
+[They make things for that...](https://www.amazon.com/dp/B089C3TZL9)
-Blank values were commented out.
-If you disagree with that, *MAKE 'EM NULL*!
+2. Blank values were commented out.
+If you disagree with that, *MAKE 'EM NULL*! `key = ` doesn't say anything.